 Archive layout type (Themer)

-Tip: If you're not sure what an archive is in WordPress, take a look at this basic information about WordPress indexes, archives, and posts.
+Tip: If you're not sure what types of archives there are in WordPress, take a look at the glossary or this basic information about WordPress indexes, archives, and posts.

 The Archive-type layout in Beaver Themer applies to the content area in which WordPress generates lists of posts.

 Here are the types of archives that WordPress generates by default, how to find an example of each, and which Location setting to choose to limit the Archive Themer layout to this type only.

 The blog posts index is the generated list of posts that appears in reverse chronological order on the page that you designate as your blog page: either on the home page of your site or a regular page that you specify in Settings > Reading.
 For example, the following screenshot shows that the blog posts index has been set to a regular Page titled "Blog."
 A website can have only one blog posts index.

 The Themer Location setting to choose for this type of archive is Post archive.

 An author archive is any list of posts by a single author.
 If you click an author's name in a single post, you'll see an author archive.

 Choose Author archives in the Location field to make the Themer layout apply to all author archives.

 A date archive is any lists of posts within a particular date range.
 The WordPress Archives widget displays year and month dates.
 Clicking any link there will take you to a Date archive page for that month or year.